marcelojsilva/chat-copilot/webapi/README.md

-# Chat Copilot backend web API service
+# Chat AI backend web API service

-This directory contains the source code for Chat Copilot's backend web API service.
+This directory contains the source code for Chat AI's backend web API service.
 The front end web application component can be found in the [webapp/](../webapp/) directory.

-## Running the Chat Copilot sample
+## Running the Chat AI sample

-To configure and run either the full Chat Copilot application or only the backend API, please view the [main instructions](../README.md#instructions).
+To configure and run either the full Chat AI application or only the backend API, please view the [main instructions](../README.md#instructions).

 # (Under Development)